-There are a lot of factors that go into what you will be paid when you lease land for solar energy, such as the size of your property, distance to nearest transmission lines and substations, topography, state and federal incentives, just to name a few.
+There are a lot of factors that affect what you will be paid when you lease land for solar energy, such as the size of your property, distance to electrical infrastructure (nearest transmission lines and substations), topography, state and federal incentives, just to name a few.
 Additionally, the size of the project will have an impact.
-Larger utility scale projects could require 100 acres or more.
+Larger utility scale projects could require 100 acres or more, whereas.
 Whereas small to medium scale projects could require 2 – 40 acres.
-Future needs for electricity in your area, ease of access to your property, and supply and demand for solar sites in your area also factor in.
+Future needs for electricity in your area, ease of access to your property (highways or farm roads), and supply and demand for solar sites in your area are also factored in.
 If your land has easy access to highways or farm to market roads, your solar rights value could increase.

 To see what the solar rights on your land are worth, you can claim ownership of your parcel on our map.

-There are quite a few ways to be paid when you lease out the solar rights on your land.
+There are quite a few ways to be paid when you lease your land for solar energy.
 Across the country, deal terms vary.
-But generally, for Utility Scale Solar Farms, the developer will pay you $10 - $40 per acre per year for a 2-6 year option to lease.
-If during the option period, the developer elects to exercise the option to enter into a formal lease, you will be paid between $300 - $1000 per acre per year for 25 - 30 years.
+Generally, for Utility Scale Solar Farms, the developer will pay you $10 - $40 per acre per year for a 2-6 year option to lease.
+Following the option period, if the developer elects to exercise the option to enter into a formal lease, you will be paid between $400 - $2,000 per acre per year for 25 - 30 years.

 Learn more about solar lease payment structures.

-A fixed annual payment for a solar lease is a pre-negotiated amount of money you will be paid annually to lease your solar rights.
-The number of years is also pre-negotiated and usually 25-30 years, with an option to extend the lease for another 5 - years.
+A fixed annual payment for a solar lease is a pre-negotiated amount of money you will be paid annually to lease your land for solar energy.
+The number of years is also pre-negotiated and usually 25-30 years, with an option to extend the lease for another 5 years.